 The original target of the fund-raising campaign was nearly accomplished.
-The state of Victoria raised over \$\int 90,000\$, in Sydney, over \$30,000 was collected, while Perth raised \$\int 14,000\$ in the first weeks of the appeal. \$\int 19\$ areas that were already committed to the ideologies proposed by
+The state of Victoria raised over \$\int 90,000\$, in Sydney, over \$30,000 was collected, while Perth raised \$\int 14,000\$ in the first weeks of the appeal.

 By the middle of June, Eric Baume, a Jewish radio personality, announced on his show, "This I Believe," that "...it is obvious that the British position vis-a-vis Israel has changed a great deal since last year and Israelis should be satisfied.
-I see the general Australian attitude as being parallel with that of Britain..."20 crédibility in the eyes of the Jewish community was not at its best, particularly after his highly critical comments in early March directed against Mr. Nurock, the Israeli representative to Australia.

-While his conclusion that Australia's policies were in accordance with Britain's was certainly true, his more than optimistic view regarding England's "change" was a bit premature.
-England's attitude changed a few months later because of its failure to come to an agreement that satisfied its own interests in the Suez Canal and other facts about the Middle East and forget the propaganda..."
+I see the general Australian attitude as being parallel with that of Britain..."20 While his conclusion that Australia's policies were in accordance with Britain's was certainly true, his more than optimistic view regarding England's "change" was a bit premature.
+England's attitude changed a few months later because of its failure to come to an agreement that satisfied its own interests in the Suez Cana! and other